Table of Contents

 The therapy of the status epilepticus generally follows the coherent level scheme, which was mentioned above, concerning the termination of an epileptic seizure.
-Only in cases of absences or myoclonic, phenytoin should not be given since it can worsen the situation.
+Only in cases of absences or myoclonic seizures, phenytoin should not be given since it can worsen the situation.

 Epilepsy while Driving

 The greatest fear of the people affected is the continuation of their usual life.
 Many fear the uncertainty of new seizures and the resulting impairments.
 Particularly, driving cars (of course also riding bikes, motorcycles or driving ships) is a relevant subject.

 It is the duty of the treating physician to inform the patient about the respective impairments in traffic.
 Likewise, it is a medical duty to be familiar with the respective legal guidelines: when owners of a driver’s license are affected, usually, a preliminary withdrawal of the driver’s license occurs.

 However, the driving ban is not absolute and definitive, but can be reversed depending on the further progression of the condition:

 - If the 1st seizure occurred unprovoked, the driver’s license is returned after 3–6 months without seizures.

 - If the 2nd seizure occurred symptomatically or provoked, the driver’s license is returned after 3 months without seizures.

 - If persisting epileptic seizures occur, the driver’s license is not returned as long as a significant risk for further seizures is present.

-Commercial drivers with a truck driver’s license and/or for person transportation usually undergo a definite withdrawal of their driver’s license.
+Commercial drivers with a truck driver’s license and/or for personal transportation usually undergo a definite withdrawal of their driver’s license.
 If necessary, the person affected must change his/her job.
-If it can be proven that there was no seizure within five years without anti-epileptic treatment, the driver’s license can be returned.
+If it can be proven that there was no seizure within 5 years without anti-epileptic treatment, the driver’s license can be returned.

-If there is reason to believe that a driving ban is being violated, we have to consider reporting it to the police.
+If there is a reason to believe that a driving ban is being violated, we have to consider reporting it to the police.

-1. Which is the first-resort medication of the grand mal status in an emergency situation?
+1. Which is the 1st-resort medication of the grand mal status in an emergency situation?

 - Intravenous injection of lorazepam